worldbank/worldex/api/README.md

 ## Using poetry

 You will still use the `poetry` command on your host machine to add/remove dependencies, but the docker image (and container) only interacts with the `poetry.lock` and `pyproject.toml`.
-Which means you'll have to rebuild the image when dependencies are added.
+Which means you'll have to rebuild the image when dependencies are added using

+### `docker compose up api --build`

 This is admittedly added toil when compared to ui where the `node_modules` can be bind-mounted and thus `yarn add` commands can be issued from the host.